Food-as-Medicine • Cardiometabolic Care

 How many meals and how long?

-Commonly 7–14 meals per week for 4–12 weeks post-discharge; extend based on adherence, risk, and outcomes.
+Typically 7 to 14 meals per week for 4 to 12 weeks post-discharge; extend duration based on adherence, patient risk-profile and outcomes.

 What outcomes prove value?